yokai-crow/Portfolio/README.md

 ## ⚡ Fun Facts (Because Why Not?)

 - I once tried to build a **Lava Lamp** with JavaScript.
 Let’s just say it didn’t glow quite as expected. 🌋
-- When I'm not coding, you can find me trying to understand quantum physics... or maybe just binge-watching tech tutorials on YouTube. 📺
+- When I'm not coding, you can find me trying to understand quantum physics... or maybe just binge-watching beat making and coding tutorials on YouTube. 📺
 - My favorite color is **purple**, and **green**, and sometimes **blue**, but mostly **purple** maybe. 🟣

 ---